shreyasingh2003/spell-corrector-/README.md

-##Word predictor
+## Word predictor
-This project is result of contribution with my teammate Shreya AND Aman
+This project is result of contribution with my teammate:- Shreya AND Aman

 While simply checking for spelling mistakes is a useful tool, a more applicable example of what’s really used in projects are programs that perform the spelling correction.